PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Programming/Python Image Processing.md

 ## Learning Objectives
 - [ ] Understand digital representation of images using pixels.
 - [ ] Understand the RGB Model used to obtain such digital representations.
-- [ ] Understand how to read images using Python.
+- [ ] Understand how to represent images in Python.
-- [ ] Understand how to modify images using NumPy.
+- [ ] Understand how to read, modify and write images using standard Python libraries.

 ## What is a pixel?